Home Search

 Welder Rap on Gas Video

-$ave Money and Get Better Quality Weld Starts!
+$ave Gas, Money, Get Better Quality Weld Starts!

 Have a Lincoln, Miller or Hobart Portable Welder?

-If you have a Lincoln, Miller or most Hobart portable 110V and 220V power input welder (or any industrial welder) the solution is simple.
+If you have a Lincoln, Miller, Hobart or many other brands of US made portable 110V and 220V power input welder (or almost any industrial welder) the solution is simple.
 Just replace the gas delivery hose from cylinder to welder with our GSS.
-Most of these welders and supplied regulators use standard Compressed Gas Association (CGA) threaded fittings (Photo lower left shows the fitting on our standard GSS hose; FB3, FB6, FB12, FB25.)
+Most of these welders and supplied regulators use standard Compressed Gas Association (CGA) threaded fittings (Photo lower right shows the fitting on our standard GSS hose; FB3, FB4, FB6, FB12, FB25, or longer.)
 Just order the length needed, Click for Order Page.

 E-mail with details of the length of hose desired and fitting on your current hose.
 We can make custom length GSS hoses if required.